 Areas of Interest & Expertise

-Her research interests are interdisciplinary and deal with understanding the structure, phase behaviour and non-equilibrium phenomena under flow of different “Soft Matter” systems that touches every aspect of our daily life whether as cosmetics, food, medicines, technology or biomaterials.
+Her research interests are interdisciplinary and deal with understanding the structure, phase behaviour, and non-equilibrium phenomena under flow of different “Soft Matter” systems such as colloids, surfactants, emulsions, liquid crystals and bio-inspired materials.

 Her current research interest is in the area of active matter that exhibit rich physics such as internally generated flows, self-motility, and large-scale collective motion, mimicking the behaviour observed in biological systems.